Puma Plotting Tutorial#

 Solution

-from puma.utils.generate import get_dummy_multiclass_scores
+from puma.utils import get_dummy_multiclass_scores

 # Generating 10_000 jets